Do you want to help your child build a “can-do” attitude? Help them build a growth mindset!

 Figure out your child’s learning style with a quiz.
 It’s fun to have the whole family take a quiz, and it shows there is more than one learning style.
 Once you know your child’s learning style, you can start to support their individual strengths and opportunities for growth.

-Another great way to start prepping for the year is establishing your relationship with your teacher.
-Whether your child will be distance learning or in-person, it’s more important than ever to write up a letter together that shares a bit about them as a person, their learning styles, and any supports that have worked well in the past.
+Another great way to start prepping for the year is by establishing your family’s relationship with your child’s new teacher.
+Whether your child will be learning virtually or in-person, it’s more important than ever to write up a letter together that shares a bit about them as a person, their learning styles, and any supports that have worked well in the past.

 Good luck!
 And remember, progress over perfection.